build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) (formerly known as limits) are applied separately for each AWS Account, so you can always ensure your Production environment has the required quotas to scale.
 [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq), which is a free AWS service, can help you manage multiple accounts in your organizations.
 While you can get separate account level bills, you can still get all your [bills consolidated](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidated-billing.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) to single payer, and combine usage across all accounts to share the volume pricing discounts, Savings plans and Reserved Instance discounts.
 Your multi-account strategy will help you set a good foundation on how you control cost.

-These reasons for multiple accounts are detailed in the AWS documentation - [do you need multiple AWS accounts](https://docs.aws.amazon.com/accounts/latest/reference/welcome-multiple-accounts.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [Why should I set up a multi-account AWS environment?](https://aws.amazon.com/organizations/getting-started/best-practices/).
+These reasons for multiple accounts are detailed in the AWS documentation - [do you need multiple AWS accounts](https://docs.aws.amazon.com/accounts/latest/reference/welcome-multiple-accounts.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [Why should I set up a multi-account AWS environment?](https://aws.amazon.com/organizations/getting-started/best-practices/?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq).

-If you do not wish to create separate accounts, you should at the very least, ensure that you have a tagging strategy and some form of separation with VPCs and/or Regions:
+If you do not wish to create separate accounts, you should, at the very least, ensure that you have a tagging strategy and some form of separation with VPCs and/or Regions:

 - Tagging strategy can help you gain visibility and management of cost and usage.
 It is detailed out in the AWS documentation - [Tags for cost allocation and financial management](https://docs.aws.amazon.com/whitepapers/latest/tagging-best-practices/tags-for-cost-allocation-and-financial-management.html).

 - You can create separate Amazon Virtual Private Cloud (VPC) for your different environments.
 This will help you isolate your workloads in the same account. **Do NOT use the default VPC or the default security group inside a VPC for Production workloads.**  I have had a customer where a developer took down an entire e-commerce website (loss of revenue) because they changed a security group rule in a default security group, thinking they are doing it for the dev/test environment.
-So, **no sharing, isolate and add layers to your security.**
+So, **no sharing, isolate, and add layers to your security.**

 ## 2. Choosing AWS Regions